 Management assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-Based on this assessment, we concluded that the company maintained effective internal control over financial reporting as of December 31, 2021, based on the specified criteria.
+In Management's Report on Internal Control Over Financial Reporting included in the original filing, management concluded that we maintained effective internal control over financial reporting as of December 31, 2021.